cajacko/project-journal/projects/walkup.md

 ### 2020-05-01 - 2020-06-20

 We finally got another developer 🙃 A full time senior backend engineer which greatly helps our capacity as stores around the world start opening again and testing out our platform.
-For this we spent some time focussing on localisation support (whihc there was none of before).
+For this we spent some time focussing on localisation support (which there was none of before).
 So I had a fun time building a separate package for managing this and allowing us to have different copy depending on whether a vendor is a store or restaurant (otherwise we could have just used another 3rd party library).

 ### 2020-03-03 - 2020-04-31